Skip To Main Content

 If you have any issues setting up your AP account, please reach out to Ms. Russell.

-Signing up for the AP Test - For testing in May 2025
+Signing up for the AP Test - For testing in May 2026

-There are a couple expenses that the Success Fund does not cover.
-There is a $40 fee for late registration, but this would only be an issue if a student signs up for an AP test after the deadline of 11/1/24.
-That $40 fee will be added to the student's BHS account.
+• There is a $40 fee for late registration, but this would only be an issue if a student signs up for an AP test after the deadline of 10/15/25.
+That would increase the cost of testing by the $40 fee.

 Why take an AP Course: